malindesire/exercise-ts-blog-post-manager/README.md

 You need to add a .env file in the "bloggporten" folder with the key "VITE_LOCAL_STORAGE_KEY" and an optional string as the value. eg. `VITE_LOCAL_STORAGE_KEY="posts"`

-Then run `nvm use` followed by `npm install` and `npm run dev`, follow the localhost-link in the terminal to view the application.
+Then run `nvm use` followed by `npm install` and `npm run dev`.
+Follow the localhost-link in the terminal to view the application.

 ## About the exercise